gerryw1389/gerryw1389.github.io/_posts/2016-05-24-switching-between-type-2-hypervisors.md

 ### Description:

 There are 3 main Type 2 hypervisors at this time: VMWare Workstation/Player, Oracle VirtualBox, and Windows Hyper-V. Each have their streangths and weaknesses.
-Type 2 Hypervisors allow VM's to run within an OS and Type 1 run directly on the hardware itself (ESXI, HyperV Server, ect.)
+Type 2 Hypervisors allow VM's to run within an OS and Type 1 run directly on the hardware itself (ESXI, HyperV Server, etc.)

 ### W10 Hyper-V Setup: